-Hiking is bone healthy!
+Hiking is bone-healthy!
 By hiking routinely, you can increase your bone density and even prevent bone loss, or slow it down if you already have some.
-Hiking allows your bones to be exercised in your body to the extent that regular activities can’t compete with.
+Hiking allows your bones to be exercised in your body to the extent that regular activities can’t compete with you.

 Hiking allows your body fresh air, away from pollutants and has you walking to increase stamina, muscles, and overall performance.
 This also increases your bones’ abilities to work harder with less ache each time that you hike.

 Related Reading: What to Bring for a Day Hike

 5) Sleep Better